What our clients say:

 -Lisa Riddiough, mother of James Ormand, Carnegie Mellon University 2017

-“We highly recommend Sean Casey and his team at Scholar Athlete Consulting.
+“We highly recommend Sean Casey and his team at S&A College Counseling.
 Sean worked with our son Duncan to identify opportunities to play college football where he could find both an academic and athletic match.
 Sean identified additional schools for our son’s consideration and reached out to coaches on his behalf.
 He helped our son determine which schools were reach schools versus realistic schools from both an academic and athletic perspective.

 Sean’s team also assisted us by preparing a professional profile and a well-received film that highlighted our son’s athletic skills and abilities.
 Sean also “coached” us through the process of communicating with coaches, preparing for overnight visits, and getting ready for interviews and phone calls.
-In retrospect, we have two recommendations for athletes and parents considering pursuing college sports: first, engage outside expertise from a group like Scholar Athlete Consulting.
+In retrospect, we have two recommendations for athletes and parents considering pursuing college sports: first, engage outside expertise from a group like S&A College Counseling.
 Second, reach out for help early to gain an understanding of the process and to get started.”

 -Mary McIntosh, mother of Duncan McIntosh, University of Massachusetts 2017